Purchasing Agent II

-Prepares and/or reviews procurement justification/determination of findings for sole source purchases, and prepares final purchase order.
+Prepares and/or reviews procurement justification/determination of findings for sole source purchases, and prepares final purchase order/Blanket Purchase Agreement.

 Monitors progress and follows up on delivery discrepancies or complaints.
-Contacts vendors/ suppliers to resolve discrepancies.
+Contacts vendors/ suppliers to ensure successful performance and resolve discrepancies.
 Maintains contract administration records.

 Processes contract close out upon verification of completion.